Clive Clark (golfer)

-Early life and amateur career
+Early life

 Clark started playing golf at the age of 12.
 He was a Junior Member at both Scarborough North Cliff and Ganton, both golf clubs being in Yorkshire, England.
 His dedication to the sport resulted in early success, being runner-up in The Boys' Championship and in successive years was Captain of the British Boys' Team against Europe, and later Captained The English Youth's Team vs Scotland.

+Amateur career

 He progressed in his late teens to be successful in major Amateur Championships.
 Clive was a winner of The Brabazon Trophy (The English Amateur Strokeplay), the 72-hole Lytham Trophy, and The Golf Illustrated Gold Vase played at Sunningdale.
 In the same year, he was also runner-up to Michael Bonallack in both The British Amateur Championship and The English Amateur Championship.
-On turning 20, Clark played in The Walker Cup in Baltimore, Maryland (USA) where he was undefeated in his four matches, and in the last match out on the course, he holed a 33-foot putt on the last green for Great Britain to tie the USA.
+On turning 20, Clark played in 1965 Walker Cup in Baltimore, Maryland where he was undefeated in his four matches and, in the last match out on the course, he holed a 33-foot putt on the last green for Great Britain to tie the USA.

 Professional career

-Clark then turned Professional in 1965 at the age of 20 and won The Danish Open in 1966.
-In 1968 he won the Agfacolor Film Tournament and the Bowmaker Tournament.
+Clark turned pro in 1965 and won The Danish Open the following year.
+In 1968, he won the Agfacolor Film Tournament and the Bowmaker Tournament.
 In 1970 he won the John Player Trophy, a 36-hole event which acted a qualifier for the John Player Classic.
 In 1974, playing with Peter Butler, he won the Sumrie-Bournemouth Better-Ball.
-Clark's best finish in a Major was in 1967 when he tied for 3rd place with Gary Player in The Open Championship at Hoylake behind Jack Nicklaus and the winner, Roberto de Vicenzo.
-He was also runner-up in the British PGA Championship, The French Open and lost a play-off to Gary Player in The Spanish Classic.
+Clark's best finish in a major championship was 1967 Open Championship when he tied for 3rd place with Gary Player at Royal Liverpool Golf Club.
+The only players to defeat him were runner-up Jack Nicklaus and the champion, Roberto De Vicenzo.
+He was also runner-up in the British PGA Championship, French Open, and lost a play-off to Gary Player in The Spanish Classic.

-Broadcasting

 After his long career in professional golf, Clark spent 18 years as a golf commentator for BBC Television alongside Peter Alliss.
 During that period, he also worked on several occasions for CBS Television on The Masters in Augusta.
 He was also an announcer for The Australian Open (for the Australian Broadcasting Company) and The Million Dollar Challenge in South Africa (for the South African Broadcasting Corporation).